ankane/searchkick/README.md

 - misspellings - `zuchini` matches `zucchini`
 - custom synonyms - `qtip` matches `cotton swab`

+Plus:

-Plus, **continually improve results** from conversions and query like SQL - no need to learn a new query language.
+- query like SQL - no need to learn a new query language
+- **continually improve results** from conversions
+- reindex without downtime

 Powered by Elasticsearch